DanialArab/Docker/README.md

 + environment variables
 +  ...

 Once we have an image we can start a container from it.
-A container is kind of liek a virtual machine in a sense that:
+A container is kind of like a virtual machine in a sense that:
 + it provides an isolated environment for executing an application
 + can be stopped & restarted like VMs
 + a container is technically an operating system process, a special process because it has its own file system provided by the image